Azuzula/NeoPixSegment/README.md

 Support
 -------
-Support us by buying this product at our e-shop [www.vokolo.cz/neopixsegment](https://www.vokolo.cz/neopixsegment/) for Czech and Slovakia customers only.
+Support me by buying this product at my e-shop [www.vokolo.cz/neopixsegment](https://www.vokolo.cz/neopixsegment/) for Czech and Slovakia customers only.
 Or send your request to the email azuzula.cz@gmail.com and we can make a deal.